-The DMA has received requests from member organizations to provide a comprehensive file that can be used to identify the deceased, other than the relatively small DDNC opt-out list, so they may be removed from marketing solicitations.
+The DMA has received requests from member organizations to provide a comprehensive file that can be used to identify the deceased so they may be removed from marketing solicitations.

 How Does It Work?

 The Recently Recorded Deceased File is constructed from a variety of public and proprietary sources.
-It contains approximately 7.5 million deaths recorded during the previous 24 months and is refreshed monthly, adding 650,000 new names and addresses.
+It contains approximately 6.5 million deaths recorded during the previous 24 months and is refreshed monthly, adding 3.2 million new names and addresses.
 Each month, new names will be added and names older than 24 months removed.
 It is the most accurate deceased list available.

 Because of data licensing agreements, subscribers will only be able to use each monthly file for 45 days – replacement files will be available monthly.The data cannot be accumulated from month to month or year to year.
 Also, service providers cannot scrub customer lists unless the client subscribes to the RRDF.
 (Service Providers are defined as organizations cleaning lists owned by others and may subscribe on behalf of their customers.)

 USING THE FILE

-The RRDF file is available to companies for the sole purpose of removing names and addresses from their marketing lists.The RRDF is not intended to be a record of all deaths for the 24 month period.It includes only available deceased information with addresses that meet our criteria..
+The RRDF file is available to companies for the sole purpose of removing names and addresses from their marketing lists.The RRDF is not intended to be a complete record of all deaths for the 24 month period.It includes only available deceased information with addresses that meet our criteria..
 Click here to view a sample file.

 TO ORDER THE RRDF